equs-python/__equs__.Python/day-3-community-day/README.md

 # GOOD MORNING!

-## and welcome to day 3 of the Python workshop!
+## And welcome to day 3 of the Python workshop!

 For today's sessions, we have set up your computers with Virtual Boxes running Linux Mint, with all the software we need today pre-installed.